DataDog/integrations-core/opentelemetry/README.md

 ## Overview

-The OpenTelemetry Collector is a vendor-agnostic software that can export telemetry data directly to Datadog servers.
+The OpenTelemetry Collector is a vendor-agnostic agent process that, via the Datadog exporter, exports telemetry data directly to Datadog servers.
-It can report arbitrary metrics and traces from instrumented applications and general system metrics.
+It reports metrics and traces from instrumented applications and general system metrics.

 ## Setup

 ### Installation

-Please follow the [OpenTelemetry Collector documentation][2] to install the `opentelemetry-collector-contrib` distribution, or any other distribution that includes the Datadog exporter.
+Follow the [OpenTelemetry Collector documentation][2] to install the `opentelemetry-collector-contrib` distribution, or any other distribution that includes the Datadog exporter.

 The Datadog Agent is **not** needed to export telemetry data to Datadog.

 ### Configuration

-To export telemetry data to Datadog from the OpenTelemetry Collector add the Datadog exporter to your metrics and traces pipelines.
+To export telemetry data to Datadog from the OpenTelemetry Collector, add the Datadog exporter to your metrics and traces pipelines.
 The only required setting is [your API key][3].